nergalex/f5-aks-kic-lab/source/class3/module2/module2.rst

     :depth: 1

-Description of the K8S Environment
+Description of the Environment for the Exercise
 ***********************************************************

 - For that use case, the **application named cafe** has been deployed